RV City Rolling Into Georgia

 Again, the cost to view the RVs and the displays of RV components and accessories is $10 per person.
 Thursday’s admission ticket is good on Friday, March 16, as well.
 Other admission options are available for those who want to take part in more activities.
 And all owners of self-contained RVs are invited to sign up to stay in their RV at the Georgia National Fairgrounds & Agricenter.
 The $225 gate registration fee also grants an RV owner a complimentary one-year FMCA membership.
 Electric hookups cost extra.

 Note to media: For images and additional information, visit https://www.fmca.com/fmca-media-room.

-About FMCA • Enhancing The RV Lifestyle FMCA is an international organization for families who own and enjoy the use of self-contained recreation vehicles.
-The association maintains its national headquarters in Cincinnati, Ohio, and currently has more than 75,000 active member families.
-FMCA offers its members a number of benefits, including a subscription to its monthly magazine, Family RVing; a medical emergency and travel assistance program valued at $105 per family; group rates on a roadside assistance program and on motorhome and auto insurance; discounted rates for RV tours and caravans; a tire purchasing program; and discounts on mobile internet access plans from Verizon and Sprint.
+FMCA is the world's largest not-for-profit association for recreation vehicle (RV) owners.
+The organization maintains its national headquarters in Cincinnati, Ohio, and currently has nearly 80,000 active member families.
+FMCA offers its members a number of benefits, including a subscription to its monthly magazine, Family RVing; a medical emergency and travel assistance program valued at $105 per family; a tire purchasing program; group rates on a roadside assistance program, RV and auto insurance, and health insurance; discounted rates for RV tours and caravans; and discounts on mobile internet access plans from Verizon and Sprint.
 Perhaps the most important benefit of FMCA membership is the camaraderie and friendships that develop among people enjoying the common interest of RV travel.
 The organization can be reached at (513) 474-3622 or (800) 543-3622 and on the web at FMCA.com.